yerzhankaratay/Yandex.Practicum/README.md

 07 **Bank Client Churn** \
 *Supervised Learning* \
 A considerable number of clients started leaving the bank that provided the data and it's best to retain them because as it turns out it's more cost-efficient than running a new advertising campaign to grow the client base anew.
-I developed a predictive model to detect them and assist the bank to prevent the churn.
+I developed a predictive model to detect them and help the bank to prevent the churn.

 13 **Toxic Comment Classification** \
 *Machine Learning for Texts* \